-- (ii) Conditional Purchase Leases.
+(ii) Conditional Purchase Leases.
 A conditional purchase lease has a term of 50 years divided into two periods of 25 years each.
 The areas of the blocks and the capital values are determined by the Minister.
-The annual rent is $2\frac{1}{2}$ per cent. of the capital value.
+The annual rent is $2\frac{1}{2}$ per cent. of the capital value, or as determined by the Land Board upon application.
 Five years' residence is necessary, and special conditions must be complied with.
-A holder of an original conditional purchase lease may apply for an additional conditional purchase lease, provided that the combined areas, with other lands held, do not substantially exceed a home-maintenance area.
-At any time after confirmation a conditional purchase lease may be converted into a conditional purchase or a homestead farm. - (iii) Special Conditional Purchase Leases.
+A bolder of an original conditional purchase lease may apply for an additional conditional purchase lease, provided that the combined areas, with other lands held, do not substantially exceed a home-maintenance area.
+At any time after confirmation a conditional purchase lease may be converted into a conditional purchase (with or without a conditional lease) or a homestead farm.

+(iii) Special Conditional Purchase Leases.
 A special conditional purchase lease together with any additional special conditional purchase lease held in virtue thereof must not exceed an area of 320 acres.
-A deposit of rent at the rate of 6d. per acre must be made at the time of application, and, in addition to the conditions other than residence attached to a conditional purchase lease, the lessee must within 3 years effect improvements to the value of from 10s. to £1 per acre as the Minister may determine.
+A deposit of rent at the rate of 6d. per acre must be made at the time of application, and, in addition to the conditions other than resi lence attached to a conditional purchase lease, the lessee must within 3 years effect improvements to the value of from 10s. to \pounds l per acre as the Minister may determine.
 There is no residence condition attaching to these leases.
-The lease may be converted into a conditional purchase without residence. - (iv) Homestead Selections.
-Conditions in regard to this method of taking up land are set out in Official Year Book No. 18, page 159, but practically no lands are now set apart under this tenure except as additions to existing holdings. - (v) Homestead Farms.
+The lease may be converted into a conditional purchase without residence.

+(iv) Homestead Selections.
+Conditions in regard to this method of taking up land are set out in Official Year Book No. 18, page 159, but practically no lands are now set apart under this tenure except as additions to existing holdings.

+(v) Homestead Farms.
 A classified area may be subdivided into farms of such areas as the Minister may determine, the capital value and any special conditions as to improvements, etc., being notified in the Government Gazette.
-Such farms are leased in perpetuity at a rental of 21⁄2 per cent. of the capital value, which, after the expiration of 25 years, is re-appraised every 20 years.
+Such farms are leased in perpetuity at a rental determined by the Land Board upon application, or at the rate of $2\frac{1}{2}$ per cent. of the capital value, which is subject to re-appraisement at the expiration of 25 years and every 20 years thereafter.
 Residence is obligatory for 5 years, and the holder may, during the first 5 years, in lieu of paying rent, expend during each year a sum equal to not less than the amount of rent for such year in effecting permanent improvements.
 The holder of an original homestead farm may, in order to make up a home-maintenance area, apply also for an additional homestead farm.
-A homestead farm may, under certain conditions, be converted into a conditional purchase or a conditional purchase and conditional lease, or a conditional purchase lease. - (vi) Settlement Leases.
-Allusion to this method of tenure will be found in Official Year Book No. 18, page 159, but practically no lands are now set apart thereunder. - (vii) Special Leases.
+A homestead farm may, under certain conditions, be converted into a conditional purchase and conditional lease; a conditional purchase lease; or a Crown lease.

+(vi) Settlement Leases.
+Allusion to this method of tenure will be found in Official Year Book No. 18, page 159, but practically no lands are now set apart thereunder.

+(vii) Special Leases.
 Special leases may be granted for a period not exceeding 28 years for (a) wharves and jetties; (b) miscellaneous purposes, including grazing, agriculture and business purposes, up to 320 acres; or (c) tramway or irrigation purposes not exceeding 3 chains in width without any limit in length.
 The rent is determined by the local Land Board.
-The whole or part of a special lease granted for irrigation or miscellaneous purposes may be converted into certain specified tenures. - (viii) Annual Leases for Pastoral Purposes.
-Crown lands may be offered by auction or by tender in areas not exceeding 1,920 acres on annual lease, or may be applied for in the prescribed manner, in which case the rent is fixed by the local Land Board.
-An annual lease is renewed by payment of rent in advance, but may be terminated by the
+The whole or part of a special lease granted for irrigation or miscellaneous purposes may be converted into certain specified tenures.